Establishing Reality-Virtuality Interconnections in Urban Digital Twins for Superior Intelligent Road Inspection and Simulation: Abstract

 \section{Abstract}

-Road inspection is essential for ensuring road maintenance and traffic safety, as road defects gradually emerge and compromise road functionality.
-Traditional methods, which rely on manual evaluations, are labor-intensive, costly, and time-consuming.
-Although data-driven approaches are gaining traction, the scarcity and spatial sparsity of road defects in the real world pose significant challenges in acquiring high-quality datasets.
+Road inspection is crucial for maintaining road's \cll{serviceability} and ensuring traffic safety, as road defects gradually develop and compromise functionality.
+Traditional inspection methods, which rely on manual evaluations, are labor-intensive, costly, and time-consuming.
+While data-driven approaches are gaining traction, the scarcity and spatial sparsity of real-world road defects present significant challenges in acquiring high-quality datasets.
 Existing simulators designed to generate detailed synthetic driving scenes, however, lack models for road defects.
-Furthermore, advanced driving tasks involving interactions with road surfaces, such as planning and control in defective areas, remain underexplored.
-To address these limitations, we propose a system based on Urban Digital Twin (UDT) technology for intelligent road inspection.
-First, hierarchical road models are constructed from real-world driving data, creating highly detailed representations of road defect structures and surface elevations.
-Next, digital road twins are generated to create simulation environments for comprehensive analysis and evaluation.
-These scenarios are subsequently imported into a simulator to enable both data acquisition and physical simulation.
-Experimental results demonstrate that driving tasks, including perception and decision-making, can be significantly improved using the high-fidelity road defect scenes generated by our system.
+Moreover, advanced driving tasks that involve interactions with road surfaces\cll{,} such as planning and control in defective areas\cll{,} remain underexplored.
+To address these limitations, we propose a multi-modal sensor platform integrated with an \cll{u}rban \cll{d}igital \cll{t}win (UDT) system for intelligent road inspection.
+First, hierarchical road models are constructed from real-world driving data collected using vehicle-mounted sensors, \cll{resulting in} highly detailed representations of road defect structures and surface elevations.
+Next, digital road twins are generated to create simulation environments for comprehensive analysis and evaluation \cll{of algorithm's performance}.
+These scenarios are then imported into a simulator to facilitate both data acquisition and physical simulation.
+Experimental results demonstrate that driving tasks, including perception and decision-making, benefit significantly from the high-fidelity road defect scenes generated by our system.